egonw/open-data/README.md

-    cczero(CCZero is the most interoperable\nlicense and the best option\nif you want to encourage reuse.) ccby(CC-BY is a good license that encourages\nothers to use the same license) ccbysa(CC-BY-SA is a license that requires\nothers to use the same license) id1 -- no -->done
+    cczero(CCZero is the most interoperable\nlicense and the best option\nif you want to encourage reuse.) ccby(CC-BY is a good license that encourages\nothers to use the same license) ccbysa(CC-BY-SA is a license that requires\nothers to use the same license) checkUpstream(Only the copyright owner can decide\non the license of the data.\nContact the owner.
+If the license\nis not already open,\nthen you cannot share the data.) wasOpen{Did the owner use\nan open license?}
+    respectLicence(Comply with the license.)
+    respectLicence2(Comply with the license.\nThere is nothing much you can do.\n) id1 -- no -->done
     id1 -- ? -->id2
     id1 -- yes -->id4